Employer Branding in India: Why Your Company Culture IS Your Brand

 Pillar 4 — Employee Advocacy and Voice

 Employee advocates who publicly recommend your company are your most powerful employer branding asset.
-However, genuine advocacy cannot be manufactured through incentive programmes alone.
+But genuine advocacy cannot be manufactured through incentive programmes alone.
 It emerges naturally when employees feel proud of the work they do and the culture they belong to.

 Pillar 5 — Leadership Visibility and Credibility

-💡 Key Insight: Your employer brand is not what you say about your culture on your careers page.
+Key insight: Your employer brand is not what you say about your culture on your careers page.
 It is what your employees say about your culture when you are not in the room.
 Build a culture genuinely worth talking about — and your employer brand builds itself organically, at no additional cost.

 How Indian Companies Get Employer Branding Wrong